Retirement Planning For Couples

 Setting Clear Financial Goals

 The foundation of any successful retirement plan is setting clear, measurable goals.
-For couples, this means discussing and aligning on what you both want your retirement to look like.
-Key questions to consider include:
+For couples, this means discussing and aligning your individual aspirations to create a shared vision.
+Start by asking questions like:

-- What kind of lifestyle do you envision (e.g., travel, hobbies, second home)?
+- What kind of lifestyle do we want in retirement?

-Once you’ve identified your goals, break them down into short-term, medium-term, and long-term objectives.
-For example, a short-term goal might be paying off debt, while a long-term goal could be saving $1 million for retirement.
+Once you’ve identified your objectives, break them down into short-term, medium-term, and long-term goals.
+For instance, a short-term goal might be paying off debt, while a long-term goal could be saving $1 million for retirement.
 Use tools like SMART (Specific, Measurable, Achievable, Relevant, Time-bound) criteria to ensure your goals are actionable.

 Identifying Income Sources for Retirement